-Question: Since consciousness arises from the contact between the sense faculties and their objects, and mental consciousness does not arise anywhere other than at the subtle sense faculty, can it be inferred that the mental faculty (manas) resides within the subtle sense faculty?
+Question: Since consciousness arises at the point where the sense faculties and their objects make contact, and mental consciousness does not arise anywhere other than at the subtle sense faculties, can it be determined that the mental faculty resides at the subtle sense faculties?

 3